This is a sign on the side of a smoker at Donosaur Bar B Que in Rochester, NY.

 Meat is "done" when the temperature at its thickest point reaches the point at which it is safe to eat.
 That doesn't mean it's "ready", though.

-Ribs are "done" when they are 165°F internal temp, but they may still be tough.
-If you take them up to 180°F, drop the oven temp to about 180°F and hold them at this temp for about 30 minutes, the collagens and fats melt some more at this temp and make the meat more tender and juicy.
-Then they're ready!
+According to USDA, ribs are “done” when they are 145ยฐF internal temp, but they may still be tough.
+If you take them up to 190 to 203ยฐF, the collagens and fats melt at this temp and make the meat more tender and juicy.
+Then they’re ready!
 See the diff?

 How do I know when my ribs are ready?
-I work hard to control my cooking temp.
-I rarely open the lid.
-I use a quality digital thermometer, a Maverick ET-73, which has two probes, one for the meat and one for the oven.
+I work hard to control my cooking temperature.
+I use a quality digital thermometer and shoot for at least 190ยฐF and like to go to 203ยฐF.
 For ribs there is not much use in trying to read the temp of the meat.
 It is too thin and varies in thickness from end to end and side to side.
 In addition the meat next to the bone can be warmer than in the middle of the bones.
 I keep the oven probe near the meat, but not on the meat.
 I watch the clock.
-When they I think they are ready, I use the bend test (described in the left column).
+When they I think they are ready, I use the bend test (described in more detail below).

 Ribs should not fall off the bone!